6. Character vectors#

 ## [1] -1 0 1 2

 In most expressions, integer vectors behave like numeric ones.
 They are silently coerced to double if need be.
-Therefore, there is no real practical reason to distinguish between them (they are of internal interest, e.g., when writing C/C++ extensions; see Chapter 14).
+Usually, there is no practical[6] reason to distinguish between them.
 For example:

 1L/2L # like 1/2 == 1.0/2.0